-- If a tank or meter is selected, the information panel shows status and data for that particular tank or meter. - If a device group is selected, the information panel shows data about the tanks and meters in that group.
+If a tank or meter is selected, the information panel shows status and data for that particular tank or meter.

+- If a device group is selected, the information panel shows data about the tanks and meters in that group.
 If the Matrix System is selected, data from all tanks and meters in the system is shown. - 3.
-System Event Log: This log is always visible and shows system events in chronological order.
+System Event Log: This log is always visible and shows in chronological order system events as they occur.